ar1st0crat/NWaves/README.md

 ### Feature extractors

-Highly customizable feature extractors are available for offline and online processing.
+Highly customizable feature extractors are available for offline and online processing (MFCC family, LPC, pitch and lot of others).

 ```C#